bayersglassey/cobj/README.md

 Symbols:

-    # Symbols come in two flavours: names and operators.
+    # Symbols come in three flavours: names, operators, and freeform.
     # The distinction is only important when lexing (splitting up text into tokens).
     # Names are the usual alphanumeric + underscore, with no leading digits.
-    # Operators are runs of anything other than digits, parentheses, colons, and quotes.
+    # Operators are runs of anything other than digits, parentheses, brackets, colons, and quotes.
+    # Freeform symbols are surrounded by brackets: [...]

     ############